Showing posts tagged NSDAR

 The Continental Congress - now in its 121st year - is described as follows:

 "The Daughters of the American Revolution Continental Congress is a time-honored tradition that has been held in Washington, D.C. as the annual national meeting of the DAR membership since the organization’s founding in 1890.
 Not to be confused with the United States ‘Congress,’ the DAR national meeting is named after the original Continental Congress which governed the American Colonies during the Revolutionary War."

-My grandmother was in her early 20s and living in New York at the time (her family was in Santa Fe, New Mexico).
+My grandmother, Mary Carolyn Ten Eyck Appleton, was in her early 20s and living in New York at the time (her family lived in Santa Fe, New Mexico).
 She was studying at the Art Students’ League.
-I wrote a brief Tumblr on her earlier this year: carolynmappleton.tumblr.com/post/20673592241/carolyn-ten-eyck-appleton-yes-this-is-my.

 On a personal note, in 2012, I enjoyed watching portions of the Continental Congress from the comfort of my home office on my laptop.
 What a delight to have the NSDAR make use of new technologies!